ktzrbn/folio-drafts/eureka.md

 Upon completion, you will land back at the user detail view.
 The "**User roles**" accordion shouild be updated to reflect the changes you've just made.

 ## Migration
+When migrating from the Okapi platform to Eureka adjustments must be made.
+Some of this will be handled by migration APIs.
+Other parts will need to be performed by a human.

 ### Migration APIs
+There are two APIs which do most of the heavy lifting.
+The goal of these is to ensure users who could perform certain actions on Okapi, can still perform those same actions on Eureka.
+* <u>Users migration</u> - provided by mod-users-keycloak.
+This API will create AuthUser for any User in the system which has at least one permission assigned to them.
+* <u>Roles migration</u> - provided by mod-roles-keycloak.
+This API looks at the permissions assigned to users, and creates a Role for each unique set.
+These system-generated roles are then assigned to the appropriate users.
+	* ***N.B.*** Given the high level of nesting in permission sets on the Okapi platform, and the flat roles on Eureka, the migration APIs do not attempt to perform a one-to-one mapping of permission Sets to roles.

 ### Post-migration Cleanup
+After the migration APIs have been run, human intervention is likely required to clean up system-generated role.
+This includes renaming, providing descriptions, splitting, and possibly combining.
+Alternatively, administrators could create roles from scratch, transition to them, and eventually remove the system generated roles

 ## Tips and Tricks